3scale/apisonator/docs/extensions.md

 ## List of supported extensions

+### flat_usage (integer)

+This extension applies to the usage data passed in to any call that accepts usages.
+It instructs the software to _assume_ that the client has computed the relations between the usage methods so that, ie. if method `m` is a parent of method/metric `n`, then any reported hit to `n` has been added to `m`, which in turn should also be present in the usage specified by the client.
+Note that failing to compute this properly will result in data that does not make sense, such as having a limited parent with a children that goes over the parent limits.

+#### Accepted values

+- 0: disable the extension (default)
+- 1: enable the extension, blindly trust the specified usage values (unsafe)

+Values over 1 are currently undefined, but in the future could provide some checking to ensure data is consistent, ie. usage data with `n` incremented in 5 necessarily means `n` parent, if existing, should be specified with a minimum of 5, not counting any other potential children.

 ### no_body (boolean)

 This instructs the software to avoid generating response bodies for certain endpoints.